Ilia II of Georgia: Relations with other churches

+Ilia II meets Russian President Vladimir Putin and Patriarch Kirill of Moscow, 23 January 2013.

-In December 2008, Ilia II visited Moscow to participate in the funeral service of Russia's late Patriarch Alexy II.
+In December 2008, Ilia II visited Moscow to participate in the funeral service of Russia's Patriarch Alexy II.
 On 9 December 2008, he met Russia's President Dmitry Medvedev, which was the first high-level official contact between the two countries since the August war.
 Later, Ilia II announced that he had some "positive agreements" with Medvedev which needed "careful and diplomatic" follow-up by the politicians.
+United States Ambassador John F. Tefft described Ilia II as an "astute diplomat" who "expressed his desire to serve a positive role in normalizing and stabilizing relations with Russia."

+On a visit to Russia in January 2013, Ilia II said "the brotherly relations between our Churches were the only path that connected our governments and people... those problems which exist between our governments will be solved positively."
+The Russian Church recognized the canonical jurisdiction of the Georgian Church over Abkhazia and South Ossetia despite the political recognition of the separatist entities by the Russian government.
+In turn, the Georgian Church recognized Russian jursidiction over Ukraine, Moldova, and Estonia.
+The Church under Ilia II did not take a position on the 2014–2015 Ukraine crisis, and he again said in 2015 that Russia and Georgia are brotherly Orthodox nations whose relations must be restored.

+During the Moscow–Constantinople schism over jurisdiction in Ukraine, Ilia II did not recognize the Orthodox Church of Ukraine (OCU), founded in 2018 and recognized as autocephalous by Ecumenical Patriarch Bartholomew I of Constantinople.
+In October 2018, Ilia II met with Ukrainian MP Andriy Parubiy in Tbilisi, who then claimed that the patriarch gave his support for the OCU, but the Georgian Church issued a statement rejecting his claim that Ilia II recognized the new church.
+In April 2019, a statement was issued indicating that the Georgian Patriarchate was waiting for decisions to be made by other churches, noting that the OCU was only recognized by three other Orthodox churches at the time.

-In March 2023, Ilia II wrote a letter to Ecumenical Patriarch Bartholomew I expressing "great heartache" over the ongoing Russo-Ukrainian War and expressing his concern over the non-renewal of the right of the Ukrainian Orthodox Church, which is subordinate to the Moscow Patriarchate and is not recognized by Bartholomew, to use the Kyiv Pechersk Lavra monastery.
+In March 2023, Ilia II wrote a letter to Ecumenical Patriarch Bartholomew I expressing "great heartache" over the ongoing Russo-Ukrainian war and expressing his concern over the non-renewal of the right of the Ukrainian Orthodox Church (UOC), which is subordinate to the Moscow Patriarchate and is not recognized by Bartholomew, to use the Kyiv Pechersk Lavra monastery.
 Ilia's statement prompted criticism in Georgia, where it was interpreted by some as support for the Moscow Patriarchate and Russia.

-Initiative to increase Georgia's declining birth rate

-In late 2007, concerned with Georgia's declining birth rate, Ilia II offered to personally baptize any child born to a family that already has at least two children, as long as the new child was to be born after his announcement.
-He conducts mass baptism ceremonies four times a year.
-The patriarch's initiative contributed to a national baby boom, as being baptized by the Patriarch is a considerable honour among adherents of the Georgian Orthodox Church.
-Ilia II has more than 47,000 godchildren.